 For 25 years, Charlize Theron has cemented her position as one of Hollywood’s most versatile actresses.
-From Tom Hanks’ ’90s musical bop That Thing You Do! to the perfectly choreographed action sequences of Atomic Blonde and fan-favourite Mad Max: Fury Road, the 44-year-old has proved there is nothing she cannot do.
-But the turn of the decade marked perhaps her most important role to-date.
+From Tom Hanks’ 90s musical bop That Thing You Do! to the perfectly choreographed action sequences of Atomic Blonde and fan-favorite Mad Max: Fury Road, the 44-year-old has proved there is nothing she cannot do.
+But the turn of the decade marked perhaps her most important role to date.

-For the accomplished actress a win is imminent and an extremely important one at that.
-In the lead up to release earlier last year, Theron opened up about the night her mother shot and killed her father in an act of self-defence.
-“I do think that the more we talk about these things, the more we realise we are not alone in any of it,” Theron said.
+For the accomplished actress, a win is imminent and an extremely important one at that.
+In the lead up to release earlier last year, Theron opened up about the night her mother shot and killed her father in an act of self-defense.
+“I do think that the more we talk about these things, the more we realize we are not alone in any of it,” Theron said.
 “I think, for me, it’s just always been that this story really is about growing up with addicts and what that does to a person.”

 Watch the 2020 edition of the Golden Globes ceremony from 12 noon on January 6 on Foxtel’s Arena channel.
 Grazia.com.au will have rolling coverage of the red carpet, ceremony and after parties.